 Ask your healthcare provider about using a spacer or holding chamber with your inhaler.
 These devices help the medicine get to your lungs more easily.

-Rinse out your mouth with water after using a steroid inhaler.
+Gargle and rinse out your mouth with water each time after using a steroid inhaler.
+Spit the water out.
 This simple step will help prevent some side effects of the medicine, such as oral thrush.

 Work with your healthcare provider to find the lowest dose that controls your asthma.

 Always use the correct method when using an inhaler.
-It will help the medicine in the canister get into your lungs properly.
+It will help the medicine in the canister get into your lungs correctly.

 Are inhaled when needed